-So, whether you decide to return to a nostalgic classroom setting or if it suits you better to study from home alongside other commitments, improving your skills (or learning new ones for that matter) couldn’t be easier.
+So, whether you decide to return to a nostalgic classroom setting to study literature or if it suits you better to study from home alongside other life commitments, improving your reading and analytical skills (or learning new ones for that matter) couldn’t be easier.

-In this article, we will clarify the options available to you, how you can apply and, finally, explain how the qualification can benefit your career prospects.
+In this article, we will clarify the options available to you as a mature student, how you can apply and, finally, explain how the qualification can benefit your career prospects.

 Being an adult makes no difference to the examiner assessing your A Level work.
 As with school-aged pupils, they will expect you to show equal amounts of knowledge, skill and technique as well as a passion for the subject.

 English A Level courses in general are designed to encourage wide reading and to develop an enthusiasm for language and literature.
 Therefore, if you already love your subject, you really are no different from any others enrolled on the course.

 Colleges across the country offer opportunities for adults to enrol as mature students.
 At one of these establishments, you can enrol on an English A Level course for adults at any point during the year, and attend classes on a part-time basis at one of their campuses.
 Some courses are awarded by City & Guilds and Edexcel.

 Upon enrolment, your English tutor will most likely meet with you on campus and give you a start date then expect you to attend classes for around 2.5 hours a week, whilst undertaking further independent study in your own time.
 Many colleges offer case studies and other useful information about their courses, like how you can apply to join their campus, on their websites.